MrSoulfinder/IlyaChernookiyProfile/README.md

 I am a novice Python developer.
 My journey began at the university, where my first language was C/C++.
 After that, we smoothly moved on to Java and Python, in 2021 I went to a C# language training by EPAM, where I met .NET Framework, however, my soul belonged to Python, I read a couple of books on algorithms and the basics of the Python language and began my journey into the world of IT! </div>
 </td></tr></table>

+- 🔎 At the moment I'm improving my skills and looking for a job!

 - 🎯 I’m currently learning RabbitMQ and Kubernetes

 - ❓ Very interested in the development of artificial intelligence